RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab13.md

 EOF
 ```

 Review the output of the `tasks-dev-pipeline` pipeline - the last step in the last task announces the gitsha with which the image deployed in dev was tagged with.
-Take that git sha and run the `tasks-stage-pipeline` pipeline with that as a parameter (replace the <gitsha_output> token with the value from your dev pipeline):
+Take that git sha and run the `tasks-stage-pipeline` pipeline with that as a parameter. **Be sure to replace the <gitsha_output> token with the value from your dev pipeline**:

 ```copy
 tkn pipeline start tasks-stage-pipeline --showlog --param app_version=<gitsha_output>